DariuszDepta/personal-cosmwasm/README.md

 In every [CosmWasm] repository, a symbolic link should be created that points to the configuration files in this repository, all in lowercase, exactly as specified in the global `.gitignore` file.

+This ensures that my customized configuration files are globally ignored by Git, preventing accidental commits to any [CosmWasm] repository.
+At the same time, I can continue using my preferred tools seamlessly in my daily workflow.